emirhan-c/BrokageFirm/README.md

 ### Passwords
 - Customer passwords are stored in the `customer` table (see `data.sql`).
 - When logging in or making a request, you must use the plain (unhashed) password as stored in the table.
+- For customers, there are **two authentication methods** to access endpoints:
-- For customers, **username and password must be entered in Postman using Basic Auth** (Authorization tab → Type: Basic Auth).
+  1. **Basic Auth:** Enter your username and password in Postman using Basic Auth (Authorization tab → Type: Basic Auth).
+  2. **JWT (Bearer Token):** First, POST to `/login` with your username and password to obtain a JWT token, then use the token in the `Authorization: Bearer <token>` header for subsequent requests.
+- You can use either method; both are supported and optional.
-- For any operation, the `customerId` in the request **must match** the `customerId` of the authenticated user (the one whose username/password you used to log in).
+- For any operation, the `customerId` in the request **must match** the `customerId` of the authenticated user (the one whose username/password or token you used to log in).
 - If you try to perform an operation for another customer, you will get an authorization error.

 #### Example: